The Best Free VPNs for all users in 2021: Hotspot Shield, ProtonVPN, and more!

 What’s more, Hotspot Shield provides a daily data allowance of 500MB.
 Although that’s not a massive amount and can easily be maxed out after watching a few YouTube videos, it costs nothing.
 Either way, you should get plenty of use out of this allowance.
 Plus, you’ll get a taster of what VPNs can provide.

 Sadly, your free account will be limited to one device and a single US-based server.
-However, Hotspot Sheild is available to download on Android, iOS, Windows, Mac, and Linux.
+However, Hotspot Shield is available to download on Android, iOS, Windows, Mac, and Linux.
 You do have the option of signing up for a premium account, but prices start at a hefty $7.99 per month.
 That said, upgrading to a paid plan will give you lots more features and better performance.

 Best free VPN for people who want no data caps: ProtonVPN

-Just like Hotspot Shield, ProtonVPN also provides both free and premium plans.
-But what sets this company apart from other free VPN services is that all of its users get unlimited bandwidth and data, regardless of whether they’re paying a monthly fee or nothing at all.
+Just like Hotspot Shield, ProtonVPN provides both free and premium plans.
+But what sets this company apart from other free VPN services is all of its users get unlimited bandwidth and data, regardless of whether they’re paying a monthly fee or nothing at all.